Rijksmuseum/rijksmuseum.github.io/index.md

 layout: index
 ---

+For more information about the Rijksmuseum API, please read [www.rijksmuseum.nl/en/api](https://www.rijksmuseum.nl/en/api).

-For live code examples demonstrating the use of the Rijksmuseum API please checkout the [demo's page](demos).
+For live code examples demonstrating the use of the Rijksmuseum API, please checkout the [demo's page](demos).

+The use of the Rijksmuseum API have these [terms and conditions](https://www.rijksmuseum.nl/en/api/terms-and-conditions-of-use).

 ## The Rijksmuseum API